Malus sieversii: Description

-2,170 English cultivated varieties.
-The species is now considered vulnerable to extinction.

-Characteristics and growth

 M. sieversii has the capability to reproduce vegetatively as they form root suckers, or basal shoots.
-The clonal individual grows from the adventitious bud on the root, with identical genetic materials of the mother plant.
-It was originally believed that wild apples produce root suckers only when upper plant parts are damaged.
-However, more evidence suggested root-sucker growth occurs in healthy plants as a dispersal aid.
+The clonal individual grows from the adventitious bud on the root, with identical genetic materials to the mother plant.
+It was originally believed that wild apples produce root suckers only when upper plant parts are damaged, but further evidence suggests root-sucker growth occurs in healthy plants as a dispersal aid.

 For wild apples, proper development of root suckers requires certain humidity and aeration levels in the surface soil, where the mother root is located.
 Successful root-sucker growth also depends on shoot arrangement, time of growth and health conditions of the mother plant.

 Genetics of self-incompatibility, the system for preventing self-fertilization in angiosperms, have also been studied for M. sieversii.
-Its genetic diversity in relation to self-incompatibility is substantially less when compared to its close relative, Malus sylvestris.
-Although M. sieversii lacks this diversity, they can survive in the wild without intervention as long as no more diversity loss occurs.
-The leading theory for this lack of diversity is due to a major population bottleneck during the Last Glacial Maximum which caused wild M. sieversii populations to scale back into a smaller area within the Yili Valley.
+Its genetic diversity in relation to self-incompatibility is substantially less when compared to its close relative, M. sylvestris.
+Although M. sieversii lacks this diversity, it can survive in the wild without intervention as long as no more diversity loss occurs.
+The leading theory for this lack of diversity is due to a major population bottleneck during the Last Glacial Maximum which caused wild M. sieversii populations to scale back into a smaller area within the valley of the Ili River.